-- 1.1.
-This report is based upon the performance priorities set within the Police and Crime Plan for the period from January 2014 to December 2014.
+- 1.1 This report is based upon the performance priorities set within the Police and Crime Plan for the period from 1 April 2014 to 31 March 2015.
 The paper details each priority in turn and makes an assessment of performance against the three-year average and also by comparison with last year's performance.
-In addition to this, and where appropriate, comparison is made with other Police Forces and/or national averages. - 1.2.
-The report is not designed to reflect localised performance problems but to provide an overview against each priority and a flavour of the action being taken to improve or maintain performance.
-Where appropriate, reference is made to specific locations if there has been an interesting or disproportionate effect on overall performance. - 1.3.
-The report uses two basic grading systems to summarise current performance based on the following criteria: - i) Meeting (green circle) or not meeting (red diamond) the baseline objective; - ii) Performance or demand relating to the measure has improved (green upward arrow), deteriorated (red downward arrow) or not changed (yellow circle) compared to the previous month. - 1.4.
-With some crime categories it is important to recognise that there is considerable context required to understand the issues.
+In addition to this, and where appropriate, comparison is made with other Police Forces and/or national averages. - 1.2 The report is not designed to reflect localised performance problems but to provide an overview against each priority and a flavour of the action being taken to improve or maintain performance.
+Where appropriate, reference is made to specific locations if there has been an interesting or disproportionate effect on overall performance. - 1.3 The report uses two basic grading systems to summarise current performance based on the following criteria: - i) Meeting (green circle) or not meeting (red diamond) the baseline objective; - ii) Performance or demand relating to the measure has improved (green upward arrow), deteriorated (red downward arrow) or not changed (yellow circle) compared to the previous month. - 1.4 With some crime categories it is important to recognise that there is considerable context required to understand the issues.
 For example, active encouragement for victims to report serious sexual offences, or domestic abuse-related crimes, over recent years has seen a substantial increase in the rate of such crimes.
-This is regarded as a positive change, which allows for a comprehensive and supportive service to be provided to victims while at the same time allowing the Constabulary to fully understand the extent of such offending. - 1.5.
-The Constabulary is currently achieving the majority of its Police and Crime Plan objectives.
-Of the 14 objectives set out in the Police & Crime Plan, performance in the 12 months to 31st December 2014 was better than the baseline in 11, including all crime reduction objectives.
-Performance in all of the four additional Quality of Service indicators is also above their respective baselines. - 1.6.
-Call handling performance in relation to 999 calls answered within the target time of ten seconds continues to sit just below the 92% baseline and commentary regarding the demand and performance issues is given, alongside details of current and proposed remedial actions.
-Performance, however remains above the national performance target of 90%. - 1.7.
-The solved rate for offences of Violence with Injury also remains below the baseline by 3%.
-Whilst performance in this regard has dipped to 49.5%, Suffolk is currently positioned 12th out of 43 forces in this measure.
-Continuing measures are being taken to address this, including process quality reviews and improvements to evidential procedures. - 1.8.
-The solved rate for Serious Sexual Offences continues on a downward trend, having improved during the early part of 2014.
+This is regarded as a positive change, which allows for a comprehensive and supportive service to be provided to victims while at the same time allowing the Constabulary to fully understand the extent of such offending. - 1.5 The Constabulary is currently achieving the majority of its Police and Crime Plan objectives.
+Of the 14 objectives set out in the Police & Crime Plan, performance in the 12 months to 31 December 2014 was better than the baseline in 11 of 16 indicators.
+Performance in all of the four additional Quality of Service indicators is also above their respective baselines. - 1.6 Call handling performance in relation to 999 calls (90% answered within 10 seconds) continues to sit just below the three year baseline target of 92%. - 1.7 End of year performance is 90.6% which is above both the national target for 999 call handling and the Police and Crime Plan measure (90% answered within 10 seconds).
+Commentary regarding the demand and performance issues is given, alongside details of current and proposed remedial actions. - 1.8 Due to a large increase in reported crimes in March 2015, the number of Violence with Injury offences rose to 0.4% above the baseline, whilst the solved rate dropped to 5.3% below it.
+Whilst performance in this regard has dipped to 47.2%, Suffolk remains one of the better ranked forces nationally in this measure as 8th out of 43. - 1.9 The solved rate for Serious Sexual Offences continues on a downward trend, having improved during the early part of 2014.
 An increase in the number of offences being reported throughout 2014, in part due to improved crime recording has increased investigative workloads.
-A new performance framework is being designed to capture a more sophisticated set of measures in this business area from April 2015 onwards.
+A new performance framework has been designed to capture a more sophisticated set of measures in this business area from April 2015 onwards.